MoElbayomi/react-portfolio/Labs/lab1/Lab1_Elbayomi_Mohamed_README.txt

 ============================================================================
 Built With
 -----------
-[HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML) - Structure of the website
+[short HTML code]structure of the website
 [gitlab] [To Clone it](git clone https://git.cs.dal.ca/melbayomi/csci3172.git) do this on any command prompt
 [Timberlea Web Server](https://web.cs.dal.ca/~melbayomi/csci3172/labs/lab1/) - Hosting and previewing lab work
 =============================================================================